 Step 4: Once all the gluten free buns have been shaped allow for them to rise in a warm place until 50% bigger than their original size.
 I like to use my oven for this by preheating it for a few minutes until it’s around 100F (check your oven thermometer!!), TURN OFF and place the sheet tray with the pretzels in the oven.
 Depending on how warm your kitchen/proofing enviroment is, this can take anywhere from 60-90 minutes.

-Pro Tip: I like to lightly sprinkle the pretzels with a little water before allowing them to be proofed.
+Pro Tip: I like to lightly sprinkle the pretzels with a little water before proofing.
 The additional moisture seems to encourage the proofing and keeps the dough from drying out.

 Baking Soda Bath and Baking of Pretzel Buns